florindofp/LDM-Tests-and-Exercises/ldm-24-25/3-javascript-fundamentals/3-practicas-fundamentos-1/README.md

     *   Add another button to set the font size of the paragraph back to 12px when clicked.

-### 8. Create your own html (`8-myself.html`)
+### 8. Create your own html (`8-yourself.html`)

 *   **Description:** This collect the previous exercises and add a new one.
 *   **Initial State:** None
 *   **Task:**
-    *   Create e new html with the next:
+    *   Use the html 8-yourself.html for the next:
-        *   A title with the text "First Javascript contact".
-It must be an h1 element.
-        *   A button that, when clicked, changes the text of the paragraph to "Hello World".
+        *   A button that, when clicked, changes the text of the paragraph <p> to "Hello World".
-        *   A button that, when clicked, changes the text of the paragraph to "Goodbye World".
+        *   A button that, when clicked, changes the text of the paragraph <p> to "Goodbye World".
         *   A button that, when clicked, change the text style to bold.
         *   A button that, when clicked, change the text style to italic.
         *   A button that, when clicked, change the color of the text to red, when it is clicked again set the color back to the initial color.